-Groups of municipalities have been awarded grant money through the MS4 Assistance Grants administered by MassDEP to develop tools that satisfy portions of the minimum control measures.
+Groups of municipalities have been awarded grant money through the MS4 Assistance Grants administered by MassDEP to develop tools that satisfy portions of the 2016 MS4 permit's minimum control measures.
 More information about the Stormwater MS4 Municipal Assistance Grant Program.

-- The Greenscapes Coalition, with Salem Sound 2000, published a web-based interactive map of LID projects installed statewide and 3 short videos describing successful urban, suburban and coastal LID practices for Public Education and Outreach.
+- The Greenscapes Coalition, with Salem Sound 2000, published a web-based interactive map of LID projects installed statewide and 3 short videos describing successful urban, suburban and coastal LID practices.

-- The Pioneer Valley Planning Commission developed an offsite mitigation manual for Management of Post Construction Site Runoff.
-It describes how towns can implement offsite mitigation projects pursuant to section 2.3.6 a ii 4 c of the 2016 MS4 permit.
+- The Pioneer Valley Planning Commission developed an offsite mitigation manual for post construction stormwater management that meets the requirements of the 2016 MS4 permit.

-- The Neponset Stormwater Partnership has prepared a model municipal stormwater bylaw for Management of Post Construction Site Runoff that satisfies requirements for section 2.3.6. a. ii. in the MS4 permit.
+- The Neponset Stormwater Partnership has prepared a model municipal stormwater bylaw that satisfies requirements of the 2016 MS4 permit.